-4. Machine Learning Customer Experience
+4. Machine Learning and Chatbots

 As more and more people utilize mobile banking apps, financial institutions are able to gather more data about how those services are being used and use that information to improve the overall customer experience.
 Machine learning algorithms can be used to power bots that help direct people to the services that will address their current needs.
 Combined with voice technology, machine learning will make the future of mobile banking more responsive and user friendly.